nozhdelov/ViewComponent/docs.md

         }
     });
     `
+- ###render
-- render - the render method is used for rendering the component on the screen.
+     The render method is used for rendering the component on the screen.
 Its return value must be a string, a DOM node or a promise (every object that implements then and fail methods is considered a promise)

 `